Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved a performance of processing attribute values.
+   1. Improved a performance of processing attribute values;
+   2. Fixed a error that occurred when processing of the ignoring fragments of markup.

    =============
    DOCUMENTATION